VerifyTests/Verify/docs/mdsource/scrubbers.source.md

 This information can be useful to consumers when writing tests, so it is exposed via `AttributeReader`:

- * Get the project directory for an assembly: `AttributeReader.GetProjectDirectory(assembly)`
+ * Project directory for an assembly: `AttributeReader.GetProjectDirectory(assembly)`
- * Get the project directory for an the current executing assembly: `AttributeReader.GetProjectDirectory()`
+ * Project directory for the current executing assembly: `AttributeReader.GetProjectDirectory()`
- * Get the solution directory for an assembly: `AttributeReader.GetSolutionDirectory(assembly)`
+ * Solution directory for an assembly: `AttributeReader.GetSolutionDirectory(assembly)`
- * Get the solution directory for an the current executing assembly: `AttributeReader.GetSolutionDirectory()`
+ * Solution directory for the current executing assembly: `AttributeReader.GetSolutionDirectory()`

 ### ScrubLines